jamieduk/cai-ollama-python-ai/README.md

 Config file: config.json (generated automatically)

-Runtime: Python virtual environment inside the project folder

-You can edit config.json to change:
+You can edit config.json at any time to change defaults such as:

+provider URL

 model

-provider or proxy URL

-nmap ports / arguments
+ports

-auto-next-step behaviour
+nmap behaviour

-logging options
+proxy settings

 Setup
 sudo chmod +x *.sh && ./setup.sh

-This:

-installs dependencies

-creates a venv

-downloads Python packages

-prepares the CAI environment
+This installs dependencies, creates a venv, installs Python packages, and prepares the environment.

-Start the AI
+Start

-sudo ./start.sh
+./start.sh

-This launches the interactive CAI CLI:
+This launches the interactive CAI prompt.

-cai>

 Switching Models

-You can switch models naturally:
+Use natural model-switch commands:

 /model ollama:deepseek-v3.1:671b-cloud

+ollama run deepseek-v3.1:671b-cloud

-This immediately updates the active model and rewrites config.json.
+This updates the active model and writes the change into config.json.

 Example Usage
 scan my router